UNINETTSigma2/documentation/jobs/job_scripts/work_directory.md

 When using `$USERWORK`, it is a good idea to make sure that each job runs in its own subdirectory.
-This reduces the risk of jobs interferring with each other.
+This reduces the risk of jobs interfering with each other.
 One easy way to do that is to use the following in the job script:

     ## Create and move to work dir